Search

 Local gear stores.
 If we don’t love them, we’ll lose them

-We know that lockdowns and covid has been hard on all mountain businesses.
-Now, many are struggling to find enough staff as Australians head to the snow in droves.
-The rise in interest in backcountry skiing and riding was certainly good for some businesses through the hard winters of 2020 and 2021, and this year is providing a welcome boost.
+Locally owned gear shops have long been a cornerstone of the outdoors community.
 But, faced with the rise in online shopping and the buying power and reach of large chain stores, it’s remarkable that there are still so many locally owned outdoor gear shops in and around the Australian Mountains.

 Here are a few of them.
 If we don’t support them, we will lose them.
 And as we know, all these places offer local knowledge in a way that online stores can’t.